 The Soda Factory

-A hidden speakeasy behind Bobby's Boss Dogs hot dog shop, serving boozy root beer floats and $1 Tuesday hot dogs in a dimly lit industrial space.
+barHidden behind Bobby's Boss Dogs hot dog counter, this speakeasy serves boozy root beer floats and $1 Tuesday hot dogs in a dimly lit industrial space with live music and '50s vibes.

 4.0